Disability Tax Credit Eligibility for Canadians Suffering of Crohn’s Disease

 Crohn’s Disease: Diagnosis and Management

 It is estimated that approximately 200,000 Canadians are currently diagnosed with Crohn’s Disease.
 Those afflicted with the condition carry a lifelong risk of flare-ups that can result in extreme discomfort.
-Know the signs of Crohn’s disease for your own health and the health of your loved ones as well as the government programs like the Disability Tax Credit that may be available for you or for your child.
+Know the signs of Crohn’s disease for your own health and the health of your loved ones as well as the government programs like availing of the Disability Tax Credit that may be available for you or for your child.

 What is Crohn’s Disease?

 Crohn’s disease is a condition that causes inflammation throughout an individual’s gastrointestinal (GI) tract causing severe discomfort, weight loss, and a variety of other symptoms.
 Though the inflammation can strike anywhere along the GI tract, it is usually found in the lower small bowel area or upper end of the colon.
 Patches of inflammation may be intermingled between healthy areas of the gut, and these may breach the intestinal layers from the inner lining to the outer lining.

 Sufferers of Crohn’s disease may experience a variety of symptoms including cramping, abdominal pain, and nausea.
 Additional symptoms may include:

 - Lack of energy